TheraPeeps

 Ready to get started?

 Our Mission is to build upon a child's strengths and individual differences to promote independence in their daily life.
-We provide a holistic approach and work in conjunction with parents, teachers, and health practitioners to create the best treatment plan for every child.
+We provide a holistic and play based approach to work in conjunction with parents, teachers, and health practitioners to create the best care plan for your child.

 An occupational therapist is a healthcare provider who works with people to help them attain everyday living skills, such as bathing, dressing, playing, learning, and socializing.